phpDocumentor/fig-standards/proposed/phpdoc.md

 ### 8.1. @api

-The @api tag is used to declare "Structural Elements" as being suitable for consumption by third parties.
+The @api tag is used to declare Structural Elements as being suitable for consumption by third parties.

 #### Syntax